 Your Model is Complete

 That is all that’s needed to build a pre/post development model.
 Simply create runoff hydrographs representing the pre- and post-development conditions and then add the pond routing hydrograph.
 Remember, the pond routed hydrograph icon represents a “Hydrograph” exiting the pond.
-Not the pond itself.
-We’ll add the pond in a little bit.
+Not the detention pond itself.
+We’ll add the pond later.
 The Basin Model only contains actual hydrographs.

 Add the Data